-With summer upon us, our family escaped New York City for a vacation experience that’s as good as going to Disney — only closer and far more affordable.
-We loaded the children in the car and less than three hours later arrived at the “Sweetest Place on Earth” — Hershey, Pa.
+With summer upon us, we escaped New York City for a family vacation as good as going to Disney — only closer and far more affordable.
+We packed, loaded the car and less than three hours later arrived at the “Sweetest Place on Earth” — Hershey, Pa.

 Hersheypark tip No. 1: Don’t do everything in one day

 We made plans to stay overnight at The Hotel Hershey, located less than a mile from Hersheypark.
-The Hotel Hershey was the perfect place for our family to recharge our batteries before another action packed day at the theme park.
+The Hotel Hershey was the perfect place to recharge our batteries before another action packed day at the theme park.
 The accommodations were luxurious and service level was beyond all expectations.

 It’s easy to unwind and feel immersed in vacation mode when you:

 - receive Hershey chocolate bars when you check in.

 - frolic around a massive, outdoor pool complex that had a zero grade entry which was perfect for my toddler.